nmGit/MView3/documentationFiles/doc/index.rst

    sphinx-quickstart on Mon Mar 27 15:17:37 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+For an in-depth explanation, please see :download:`A Detailed Example <README.pdf>`.

 Welcome to MView's documentation!
 ===============================